Protecting a Bosonic Qubit with Autonomous Quantum Error Correction: Abstract

 \section{Abstract}

-To build a universal quantum computer from fragile physical qubits, effective implementation of quantum error correction (QEC)~\cite{shor_scheme_1995} is an essential requirement and a central challenge.
-Existing demonstrations of QEC are based on a schedule of discrete error syndrome measurements and adaptive recovery operations~\cite{schindler_experimental_2011, cramer_repeated_2016, corcoles_demonstration_2015, kelly_state_2015, ofek_extending_2016, hu_quantum_2019, andersen_repeated_2019, bultink_protecting_2020}.
-These active routines are hardware intensive, prone to introducing and propagating errors, and expected to consume a vast majority of the processing power in a large-scale quantum computer~\cite{fowler_surface_2012}.
-In principle, QEC can be realized autonomously and continuously by tailoring dissipation within the quantum system~\cite{lidar_quantum_2013, ahn_continuous_2002,kerckhoff_designing_2010,kapit_hardware-efficient_2016,reiter_dissipative_2017}, but this strategy has remained challenging so far.
-Here we encode a logical qubit in Schr{\"o}dinger cat-like multiphoton states~\cite{brune_observing_1996} of a superconducting cavity, and demonstrate a corrective dissipation process that directly stabilizes an error syndrome operator: the photon number parity.
+To build a universal quantum computer from fragile physical qubits, effective implementation of quantum error correction (QEC)~\cite{lidar_quantum_2013} is an essential requirement and a central challenge.
+Existing demonstrations of QEC are based on an active schedule of error syndrome measurements and adaptive recovery operations~\cite{schindler_experimental_2011, cramer_repeated_2016, kelly_state_2015, ofek_extending_2016, hu_quantum_2019, andersen_repeated_2020 } that are hardware intensive and prone to introducing and propagating errors.
+In principle, QEC can be realized autonomously and continuously by tailoring dissipation within the quantum system~\cite{lidar_quantum_2013, ahn_continuous_2002,atalaya_continuous_2020,kerckhoff_designing_2010,kapit_hardware-efficient_2016,reiter_dissipative_2017, albert_pair-cat_2019, sarovar_continuous_2005}, but so far it has remained challenging to achieve the specific form of dissipation to counter the most prominent errors in a physical platform.
+Here we encode a logical qubit in Schr{\"o}dinger cat-like multiphoton states~\cite{brune_observing_1996} of a superconducting cavity, and demonstrate a corrective dissipation process that stabilizes an error syndrome operator: the photon number parity.
 Implemented with continuous-wave control fields only, this passive protocol realizes autonomous correction against single-photon loss and boosts the coherence time of the multiphoton qubit by over a factor of two.
 Notably, QEC is realized in a modest hardware setup with neither high-fidelity readout nor fast digital feedback, in contrast to the technological sophistication required for prior QEC demonstrations.
-Compatible with other error suppression and phase stabilization techniques~\cite{mundhada_experimental_2019, reinhold_error-corrected_2019}, our experiment suggests reservoir engineering as a resource-efficient alternative or supplement to active QEC in future quantum computing architectures.
+Compatible with additional phase-stabilization and fault-tolerant techniques~\cite{mundhada_experimental_2019, reinhold_error-corrected_2020, ma_error-transparent_2020}, our experiment suggests reservoir engineering as a resource-efficient alternative or supplement to active QEC in future quantum computing architectures.